 - The hospitalist, a physician providing the day-to-day care during admission, increased the medication to a stronger narcotic every three hours.
 She was clearly aware of the ongoing pain.

 - The resident evaluated the patient on day four for continued headaches and wrote ‘headaches continue, send for MRI of the head.
-Continued leg pain, patient crying in pain when I saw her.
+Continued leg pain, the patient crying in pain when I saw her.
 Continue meds as ordered.
 Will follow-up.’
-The resident’s defense was that s/he was only asked to see the patient for continued headaches and that s/he was just a resident ‘ s/he work under an attending physician.
+The resident’s defense was that s/he was only asked to see the patient for continued headaches and that s/he was just a resident s/he works under an attending physician.

 - And what about the number of nurses that care for this patient’ There are three shifts within a 24 hour day.
 Throughout each day, as the patient complained, the nurses administered the narcotic/pain medication as ordered.
 Their defense: they each followed the doctor’s orders.